mtgpublic/infinitode-dqseq/guide/Rawdata.md

 - Has power 3 TowersDamage
 - Has power 4 ExtraDamagePerBuff
 - Has power 2 TowersAttackSpeed
-- Has pwower 2 GV_TowersMaxExpLevel
+- Has power 2 GV_TowersMaxExpLevel
 - *May contain additional bonuses*

 The summary is not a complete record.
 It does **not** include bonuses with low or zero scores, nor the stages of when the bonuses were acquired.